bl4ckj4c/SPG-ZeroMiles/README.md

-## users who can be used to try the application
+## Users that can be used to try the application

    | Role                 | Username             | Password    |
    | -------------------- | -------------------- | ----------- |